google/closure-templates/documentation/dev/localization.md

 `msg` tag as described in the
 [Translation commands chapter](../reference/messages).

-WARNING: When a new message is added to a `.soy` file, **there is no translation available for that message yet**.
-If the message is immediately used in your product, it may appear in English to users of other languages.
-Therefore, the message must be introduced to be translated before it is actually used.

 To introduce a new message, add the message to an unused template first:

 ```soy